 - Chronic kidney disease stage 5

-SGLT2 or sodium-glucose co-transporter 2, conveyed in the immediate renal tubules are responsible for most of the reabsorption of filtered blood sugar from the tubular lumen.
+SGLT2 or sodium-glucose co-transporter 2, conveyed in the immediate renal tubules are responsible for most of the reabsorption of filtered blood glucose from the tubular lumen.
 Invokana or canagliflozin is an inhibitor of SGLT2.
 Through this action, Invokana reduces the reabsorption of filtered blood sugar and lowers the kidneys’ threshold for glucose, increasing urinary glucose secretion.
-It is usually given to patients with type 2 or even type 1 diabetes.
+It is usually given to patients with both types of diabetes.

-Invokana as an SGLT2 inhibitor that is used together with exercise and diet to control blood sugar in adults with type 2 diabetes mellitus.
+Invokana as an SGLT2 inhibitor that is used together with exercise and diet to control blood glucose in adults with type 2 diabetes mellitus.

 Invokana comes as a tablet and you need a prescription for this.
 If you suspect you are pregnant, ask your healthcare provider or doctor for medical advice about side effects Take the meds by mouth one each day exactly as ordered by your doctor.
 Your doctor will tell you the dosage of Invokana to take and when to take it.
 He may change your dose if it is necessary.
 Invokana is best taken by patients before the first meal of the day.
 Yes, it should be taken without food.

 You should stay on your prescribed diet and exercise while taking Invokana.
-Check your blood sugar as instructed by your doctor.
+Check your blood glucose as instructed by your doctor.

 Expect your doctor to regularly check your diabetes with regular blood tests, such as blood sugar levels and hemoglobin A1c.